NNBnh/brainalias/README.md

 &description=Brainfuck is an esoteric programming language created in 1993 notable for its extreme minimalism, the language consists of only eight simple commands, a data pointer and an instruction pointer.
 While it is fully Turing complete, it is not intended for practical use, but to challenge and amuse programmers.
 Brainfuck simply requires one to break commands into microscopic steps.
 ```

-If you want more freedom and control over the interpreter then [generate with template](https://github.com/NNBnh/brainfucker/generate)
+If you want more freedom and control over the interpreter then [generate it from the template](https://github.com/NNBnh/brainfucker/generate)
 and take a look at [`js/index.js`](https://github.com/NNBnh/brainfucker/blob/main/js/index.js#L3) for configuration.

 ## 💌 Credits